 Section 4 Conclusion

-Following on from 'Introduction to Obligations', 'Foundations of Property' continues the study of private law by introducing students to property law.
+Following on from 'Introduction to Contract and Tort', 'Introduction to Property Law' continues the study of private law by introducing students to property law.
 'Property' is something we tend to presume we know about, and rarely examine as an idea or practice closely.
-Most often we use it to connote an object or 'thing', and presume that it has something to do with 'ownership' of that object; we use expressions such as, 'This is mine,' and often do not examine the detail of what that really means.
+Most often we use it to connote an object or 'thing', and presume that it has something to do with ‘ownership’ of that object; we use expressions such as, 'This is mine,' and often do not examine the detail of what that really means.

 This module begins to unpack and examine the ideas and practices of property more closely, looking in particular at land to ask questions such as: what do we mean by ‘ownership’?
 What happens when a number of competing ‘ownership claims’ in one object exist?
 What are the limits of 'ownership'?
 Does 'ownership' entail social obligation?